AionSystem/SOVEREIGN-TRACE-PROTOCOL/AI-ETHICS-STATEMENT.md

 - The JSON record is yours: store it wherever you choose
 - No vendor can delete, modify, or access your records

+**Important clarification:** The stamp function `sovereign_trace_stamp.py` makes **no network calls** and runs entirely offline.
+The optional GitHub Actions workflows (auto‑seal, abuse detector, blockchain anchor) **do** make network calls to GitHub’s infrastructure and are opt‑in.
+If you use the GitHub Issues workflow, your trace entries are stored on GitHub’s servers and subject to GitHub’s privacy policy and terms of service.
+The offline stamp function avoids this entirely.

 This is not a privacy policy.
 It is a design commitment: sovereignty is not a feature.
 It is the architecture.